IBM/JSONata4Java/README.md

 git clone https://github.com/IBM/JSONata4Java.git
 ```

+### Differences with JavaScript jsonata.org ###

+The Java version uses ANTLR to build the parser for the language, and Java Objects are more tightly controlled that JavaScript Objects.
+Therefore, some things differ between the Java implementation and JavaScript implementation.
+For example:
+ - we require functions to be called with their arguments, even if no arguments are being passed.
+This is because we differentiate a variable reference with no parentheses from a function that has parentheses.
+ - we require variables to begin with a letter or an underscore (but not a number) whereas jsonata.org allows variables to begin with numbers ([Issue 267](https://github.com/IBM/JSONata4Java/issues/267)).
+ - Arrays hold JsonNode types so can not hold references to functions, whereas jsonata.org can manage function references within an array ([Issue 268](https://github.com/IBM/JSONata4Java/issues/268)).

-### Java 1.8 Version needed for new Antlr 4.11.1 (Also updated project file to Eclipse 2022-12)
+### Java 11 and 1.8 Versions needed for new Antlr 4.11.1 (Also updated project file to Eclipse 2023-03)

 The code was created using IBM Semeru Runtime Open Edition 11.0.17.0 (build 11.0.17+8).
 You can import the project into Eclipse 2023-03 or newer.
+This is to allow the newer version of ANTLR to generate necessary code from the g4 file defining the language.
 You can download the Java JDK 11 from https://developer.ibm.com/languages/java/semeru-runtimes/downloads/?license=IBM

-However, the build dependencies are set to allow use with Java 1.8
+** *However, the build dependencies are set to allow use with Java 1.8* **

 ### Building the jar files